jchomarat/jchomarat.github.io/_posts/2021-04-12-one-bash-rule-all.md

 ## Continuous integration

 In our whole development life cycle, the most important moment where these checks need to run is during our *Continuous Integration*.
-One of the core engineering best practice is to have a common source control repository, such as Git (either on the [cloud](https://www.github.com){:target="_blank"} or on-prem) or [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/){:target="_blank"}.
+One of the core engineering best practices is to have a common source control repository:

+* the source repository can be Git in [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/){:target="_blank"},
+* when Git is in the cloud, it can be [GitHub](https://www.github.com){:target="_blank"}, [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/){:target="_blank"} or others,
+* [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/){:target="_blank"} has two possible version control engines: Git or Team Foundation Version Control

-For the rest of the this post I will assume that you are comfortable with [*Continuous Integration*](https://en.wikipedia.org/wiki/Continuous_integration){:target="_blank"} and pull request.
+For the rest of the this post I will assume that you are comfortable with [*Continuous Integration*](https://en.wikipedia.org/wiki/Continuous_integration){:target="_blank"} and pull requests.
 A high-level definition of a pull request from [Wikipedia](https://en.wikipedia.org/wiki/Git){:target="_blank"} would be:

 > A pull request is a request by one user to merge a branch of their repository fork into another repository sharing the same history.

 So, as a developer, I create a PR (pull request) to merge my code to an upstream branch.
 That means that "my code" will move from my local development environment to the remote one, hence, making it available to the rest of the developers (or the rest of the world if the project I am contributing to is available to all).
 Hmm, I think this would be a good timing to run these automatic checks :)

 This is where the *Continuous Integration* (CI) practice of DevOps will be applied.
 By creating a PR, a CI *pipeline* starts (or *Action* if you're using Github) - and this pipeline executes the automatic tests we've seen above.
-If one of them fails, the PR fails, and the developer needs to fix the issue and re-submit a PR.
+If one of them fails, the PR fails, and the developer needs to fix the issue.

 If the PR validation passes, another developer needs to "approve" it manually.
 This is the *code review* part (and of course, all of this is not mandatory, these are just settings and policies to activate).

-As soon as my peer approves the PR, the code is merged to the targeted branch.
+As soon as my peer approves the PR, the code can be merged to the targeted branch, either manually or automatically (in [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/){:target="_blank"}, there is an auto-complete flag that can set to merge a PR once it is validated)

 We will now focus on the automatic tests and see how we can optimize them with a minimum impacts on developers.